 Tutoring with the Lightning Squad, or Lightning Squad for short, is a technology-assisted one-to-four tutoring approach for students in grades 1 to 5 reading at grade levels 1 to 3.
 Lightning Squad helps struggling readers develop skills in phonics, fluency, comprehension, and vocabulary, using game-like activities.
+There is a strong focus on synthesizing sounds to decode text.
 The program uses teaching assistants as tutors.
 It was developed and is disseminated by the non-profit Success for All Foundation, in partnership with internationally renowned children’s media producers Sesame Workshop and Sirius Thinking.

 Tutors in Lightning Squad are teaching assistants who should have a four-year college degree and successful experience working with children.
 Tutors are usually hired by school districts, or school districts may contract with AmeriCorps agencies, with Success for All Foundation, or with other organizations to hire and support the tutors.
 A full-time tutor should be able to provide 9 30-minute sessions daily (serving 36 children each day, and about 72 children per tutor per year).
 Tutors usually tutor in person, but may also work online when in-person tutoring is not possible.

 Lightning Squad was designed for students in grades 1-5 who are reading below the fourth grade level, including students with IEPs or reading disabilities.
 Students work in groups of four, with two pairs each sharing a computer.
 The pairs should be at about the same reading level.
 Students receive 30 minutes a day of tutoring, usually for about a semester, depending on their rate of progress.